-SMOKE DETECTORS and CARBON MONOXIDE DECTECTORS
+SMOKE DETECTORS, FIRE ALARM DEVICES and CARBON MONOXIDE DECTECTORS

-Smoke detectors and Carbon Monoxide detectors (if applicable for property) have been provided in each apartment as an early warning device in the case of a fire or of dangerous levels of carbon monoxide.
+Smoke detectors and Carbon Monoxide detectors (if applicable) have been provided in each apartment as an early warning device in the case of a fire or of dangerous levels of carbon monoxide.
 Detectors are a potential life saving signal to you and your family.
 By disabling these devices, you lose the warning signal.

-Tenant agrees that it is his/her duty to regularly test the detector(s) and agrees to notify Landlord immediately in writing of any problem, defect, malfunction or failure of the detector(s).
-Within seven (7) days of receipt of such written notification by Landlord, Landlord shall repair or replace the detector(s), assuming the availability of labor and materials.
+Tenant agrees to notify Landlord immediately of any problem, defect, malfunction or failure of any detector, fire suppression or alarm device located in their apartment.
+Within seven (7) days of receipt of such written notification by Landlord, Landlord shall repair or replace the device(s), assuming the availability of labor and materials.

-Tenant agrees the Tenant cannot disconnect or intentionally damage a detector or remove the battery without immediately replacing it with a working battery and Tenant may be subject to damages, civil penalties, and attorney’s fees for not complying with this notice.
+Tenant agrees the Tenant cannot disconnect or intentionally damage any fire device, including pipes and sprinkler heads, speakers or detectors.
+Tampering with any safety equipment is a serious lease violation and grounds for immediate termination.
+Tenant may be subject to damages, civil penalties, and attorney’s fees for not complying with this notice.

-Maintenance: Tenant agrees to replace the detector(s) battery, if at any time the existing battery becomes unserviceable, if applicable.
+Maintenance: Tenant agrees to submit a work order / service request to replace safety equipment batteries, if at any time the existing battery becomes unserviceable, if applicable.

+Tenant agrees to allow regular inspections by employees or contractors in order to test the safety equipment and fire devices installed in and around the apartment unit.

-Replacement: Tenant agrees to reimburse Landlord, upon request, for the cost of a new smoke detector and the installation thereof in the event the existing detector becomes damaged by Tenant or Tenant’s guests or invitee.
+Replacement: Tenant agrees to reimburse Landlord, upon request, for the cost of new safety devices, detectors, sprinklers and/or pipes and for the installation thereof in the event the existing equipment becomes damaged by Tenant or Tenant’s guests or invitees.

-Disclaimer: Tenant acknowledges and agrees that Landlord is not the operator, manufacturer, distributor, retailer or supplier of the smoke detector(s); that Tenant does assume full and complete responsibility for all risk and hazards attributable to, connected with, or in any way related to the use, operation, malfunction, distribution, repair, servicing or installation of said detectors.
+Disclaimer: Tenant acknowledges and agrees that Landlord is not the operator, manufacturer, distributor, retailer or supplier of the safety detector(s) and devices; that Tenant does assume full and complete responsibility for all risk and hazards attributable to, connected with, or in any way related to the use, operation, malfunction, distribution, repair, servicing or installation of said devices.

-No representation, warranties, undertakings or promises, whether oral or implied, or otherwise have been made by Landlord, his agents or employees to Tenant regarding said detector(s) or the alleged performance of the same.
-Landlord neither makes nor adopts any warranty of any nature regarding said detector(s) and expressly disclaims all warranties of liability, or any and all other expressed or implied warranties.
-The Landlord shall not be liable for damages or losses to person or property caused by: (1) Tenant’s failure to regularly test the detector(s); (2) The Tenant’s failure to notify Landlord of any problem, defect, malfunction, or failure of the detector(s); (3) theft of the detector(s) or its serviceable battery; and/or (4) False alarms produced by the detector(s).
+No representation, warranties, undertakings or promises, whether oral or implied, or otherwise have been made by Landlord, his agents or employees to Tenant regarding said devices(s) or the alleged performance of the same.
+Landlord neither makes nor adopts any warranty of any nature regarding said devices(s) and expressly disclaims all warranties of liability, or any and all other expressed or implied warranties.
+The Landlord shall not be liable for damages or losses to person or property caused by: (1) Tenant’s failure to regularly test the device(s); (2) The Tenant’s failure to notify Landlord of any problem, defect, malfunction, or failure of the device(s); (3) theft of the device(s) or its serviceable battery; and/or (4) False alarms produced by the device (s).

 SMOKING (See also ‘Fire Hazard / Ordinance’)

+Denver Metro Village is a Non-Smoking facility.

-Smoking is prohibited in all indoor common areas.
+Smoking is prohibited at all times inside the property.
+This includes all Tenants’ apartments and all indoor common areas.
+Per Federal Law, this includes marijuana and medical marijuana.
 Smoking is prohibited in outdoor common areas except those designated as “Smoking Areas”.
-Disposal of smoking materials must be discarded in the proper containers or receptacles provided.
+Disposal of smoking materials must be in the proper containers or receptacles provided.

-Smoking may be allowed in Tenants’ apartments unless their apartment is located in a non-smoking area of the apartment community.
-Tenants who request and accept a non-smoking apartment must adhere to this rule and require their guests to adhere to the no smoking rules.
+Tenants are responsible for ensuring their guests to adhere to the non-smoking rules as well.

-If the property is a Non Smoking Property, smoking is prohibited at all times inside the property.
-This includes all apartment units, as well as in all indoor common areas.
-This strict rule applies to all Tenants, household members, and/or their guests.
-Smoking at a Non Smoking Property in violation of the rules shall be considered material non-compliance and grounds for termination.
-Smokers residing or visiting a Non Smoking Property may smoke outdoors at least 15 feet from the entrances or common areas, or in designated smoking areas.
+Violation of the Non-Smoking policies of this facility shall be considered material non-compliance and grounds for termination.
+Smokers residing or visiting a Non Smoking Property may smoke outdoors, and in the designated smoking areas.

 SMOKING with OXYGEN